koushikr/jelastic/README.md

 > So you can be 'fantastic' or 'elastic' but can you ever be both lol??
 > - by Amber J.

 JElastic is for using elasticsearch within application paradigm without setting your hair on fire about the internal client details.
+And oh, it is a dropwizard bundle!

 ### Build instructions
   - Clone the source: